rahaabdi987/circular-outlier-detection-von-mises/README.md

 ## Important Note

 The original program was available as a scanned thesis appendix.
 This version has been cleaned and formatted for GitHub.
-Before using it for publication, reproduction, or formal analysis, the code should be checked against the original thesis and tested carefully.

 ## Suggested Citation